Whether you are a newbie in the website development niche or an experienced web design pro, you have certainly heard of WordPress.

 There are many SEO extensions to choose from, but the most popular and effective ones are Yoast SEO and All in One SEO Pack.

-The impact of these plugins on website performance and promotion is not limited to the main search engine optimization settings only.
+The impact of these two plugins on website performance and promotion is not limited to the main search engine optimization settings only.
 They cover the entire range of project optimization requirements, starting from meta tags for the search engine bots and up to XML sitemap creation.

 You can pick any extension and integrate it into your website.
 As soon as you do that, you will be redirected to the new section in the project editor to fill out the main SEO parameters – title, description and keywords.